jatin9896/incubator-carbondata/docs/partition-guide.md

     under the License.
 -->

-# CarbonData Partition Table Guidance
+# CarbonData Partition Table Guide
 This tutorial is designed to provide a quick introduction to create and use partition table in Apache CarbonData.

 * [Create Partition Table](#create-partition-table)